Curry undergoes hand surgery, to miss at least 3 months - WHIZ News

-The Warriors announced Curry had undergone surgery Friday morning performed by Dr. Steven Shin at the Cedars-Sinai Kerlan-Jobe Institute in Los Angeles.
-An update on his progress is planned after three months.
+The Warriors said the surgery was performed by Dr. Steven Shin at the Cedars-Sinai Kerlan-Jobe Institute in Los Angeles.
+An update on his progress is planned after three months, which would be early February.
+If he makes that timeline or close to it, Curry would have about 30 games remaining in the regular season.

+He has indicated he wants to play for the U.S. team at the 2020 Tokyo Olympics, so Curry likely would prefer to play games before that.

 Specialists examined a CT scan Curry had Thursday, a day after the two-time MVP broke his non-shooting hand in the third quarter of a 121-110 home loss to the Phoenix Suns.